-- 10) In 2006, hurricanes damaged many parts of Texas, destroying homes, businesses, schools, and infrastructure.
-In strictly economic terminology, these hurricanes are said to have caused - A) scarcity, because the damages made food and shelter scarce. - B) scarcity, because some goods were difficult to get. - C) shortages, because supplies were cut off and goods were destroyed. - D) tradeoffs, because some areas of the country were damaged when others were not.
+- 10) In 2016, tornadoes damaged many parts of the U.S. Midwest, destroying homes, businesses, schools, and infrastructure.
+In strictly economic terminology, these tornadoes are said to have caused - A) scarcity, because the damages made food and shelter scarce. - B) scarcity, because some goods were difficult to get. - C) shortages, because supplies were cut off and goods were destroyed. - D) tradeoffs, because some areas of the country were damaged when others were not.